gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I bowed and followed the guards out of the audience chamber.
 It must have been in one of Ishad's stories, or in one of the books Kerrem read to me when we were young.
-Whatever---it too was probably someone else's story.
+Whatever—it too was probably someone else's story.

 The guards showed me to the courtyard.
 I took a deep breath.
 I'd made it.
 I really had.
 Grinning, I tossed the bag into the air and caught it.
 The knot